salogel42/WillowJS/README.md

 	node src/nodeWrapper.js simplify newline '2-x^2-3x-5x^2y+\frac{4x}{3}-6'

-See the `nodeWrapper.js` file itself for docs on the available commands.
+See the [`nodeWrapper.js`](https://github.com/udacity/WillowJS/blob/master/src/nodeWrapper.js) file itself for docs on the available commands.

 Note: this is my first project in js and probably uses awful js style, and definitely needs to be restructured and better documented.
 That's why we aren't open sourcing it yet, but if you guys can help me make it presentable, more robust, and actually useable, then I'll be able to open it up.
-Even if all you do is play with it until you find a few bugs to report to me, you're still helping :)  Thanks! ~Sarah
+Even if all you do is play with it until you find a few bugs to report to me, you're still helping :)